JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

   - [Binary](https://nfsmods.xyz/mod/1638)

 ### 👣 Steps
 **Choose Installation Method**:

-- Full Package: With ovgi or vlted, go to File, then import, select ModScript option and select the `All in 1.nfsms` file, after that a box will appear with the `install` button, when finished go back to `File` and press `Save` and that's it!
+- All in One: With `Ovgi` or `Vlted`, go to the `File` section, after `Import`, select the `ModScript` option and select the `All in 1.nfsms` file, after that a box will appear with the `Install` button, when finished go back to `File` and press `Save` and that's it!

-- Manual Selection: Individual `.nfsms` files per car.
+- Manual Selection: Individual `.nfsms` files for each vanilla car and some with exclusive bodykits from `Cabon Battle Royale` and `Improvement Mod V2`, the installation as in `All in 1`.

 ### 🎨 Optional Add-ons
 - New Colors: For Carrera GT, Lancer EVO IX, SKYLINE, VIPER, Supra, CCX, RX7 (Applied With Binary)
-- Unlocked Bonus Cars
+- Unlocked Bonus & DLC Cars
 - Improved Cameras (Personal Configuration)
 - Reprice for Vanilla Cars
 - Maxed Presets From Challenge Series, Bosses & Wingmans